evelinakireilyte/TryB4Buy/README.md

 ### Bugs

+- When registering, the user is not given a specific error message explaining that the given password is not strong enough.
+- The page does not always reload after editing an item to display most up to date information.

 ### Challenges

-Throughout the project I would question myself to make sure I was not spending too much time trying to identify the piece of a broken code.
+- Throughout the project I would question myself to make sure I was not spending too much time trying to identify the piece of a broken code.
 I believe at times I should have seeked help earlier to avoid the loss of time that leads to stress when trying to meet deadlines
-Being unwell, I have missed a few days worth of classes just before the project week, therefore I had to learn Django authorisation, database seeding and look into implementing relationships independently.
+- Being unwell, I have missed a few days worth of classes just before the project week, therefore I had to learn Django authorisation, database seeding and look into implementing relationships independently.

 ### Wins

-Unique project idea, that could prove as a great business opportunity Successfully build a full stack application with CRUD functionality Although there is always room for improvement, I believe I have presented great time management skills and delivered a full stack project in only 8 days
+- Unique project idea, that could prove as a great business opportunity
+- Successfully build a full stack application with CRUD functionality
+- Although there is always room for improvement, I believe I have presented great time management skills and delivered a full stack project in only 8 days

 ### Key Learnings